Space Warriors (2013 film): Plot

 Meanwhile, in outer space, a Russian space station is struck by debris and begins to lose pressure.
 The crew head to the escape pod.
 However, the escape pod is designed to only carry three, so three are left behind.
 Houston Control is alerted about it and contacts NASA in Alabama.
 Things are going well for the Warriors as they are in second place until Col. Manley is told about Lacey's lie about her age, which has her expelled from Space Camp.
 Hunter, not wanting to lose the final competition, sabotages the Warrior's space buggy.

 With Lacey expelled, the Warriors use their robotic dummy to help, but one of its wheels comes loose causing them to lose and the titans win.
 At Jimmy's house, Sally calls, but he does not answer, and she then calls Andy, During the call, they discover that Jimmy lied to them, believing Jimmy had run away and Sally feels bad for being hard on him.
 They then discover he went to Space Camp and go to pick him up.
 Back at camp, Conway (Booboo Stewart) and Chandra (Sahana Srinivasan) are remorseful for letting Hunter sabotage the Warriors' buggy and decide to tell Col. Manley that Hunter cheated.
 Manley confronts him for cheating and expels Hunter from camp.
 Jimmy is then called in, discovers his parents at the camp and furious at him for lying to them, which also gets Jimmy expelled.

 Upon learning that the Russian astronauts are in trouble and losing air, Jimmy and Lacey go to tell Col. Manley, despite both being expelled.
 He decides to let them help.
 Despite disagrees, Col. Manley and Andy work together along with the warriors and the help of the other cadets.
-They were able to repair the station using roboastronauts, but despite Jimmy's heroics, he is grounded for 2 months each for lying to his parents and Col. Manley graduates him for bravely and heroics, its reveal that he took a part-time job at the space camp.
+They were able to repair the station using roboastronauts.
+Despite Jimmy's heroics, he is grounded for 2 months each for lying to his parents.
+Col. Manley congratulates him for his bravery and heroics.
+It's revealed that he took a part-time job at the space camp.
 In the end, Jimmy throws a party with the rest of the campers.